 - Open up a web browser of your choice.
 If your device does not have a web browser, you need to connect through LAWN Device Login.

 - You should automatically be redirected to the LAWN login page.
-Enter your username and password and click Login.
+If you're not redirected automatically, navigate to www.gatech.edu.
+Enter your GT username and password and click Login.

 - After authenticating, you should be able to access the Internet.